rosnikv/HypER/dataset/README.md

 - `collect_paths.ipynb`: Extracts reasoning paths and creates chain-level summaries, also script for converting to alpaca formatted dataset.
 - `groundtruth_statistics.ipynb`: Computes task and label distributions for analysis and construct the balanced dataset.

-⚠️ **Note**: Due to submission size limits, the final multi-task formatted JSONL files are not included.
-However, **all raw data files are provided**, and the complete multi-task dataset can be reproduced using the included scripts.
+**Note that all raw data files are provided**, and the complete multi-task dataset can be reproduced using the included scripts.